onkolahmet/bH2r8oJM/README.md

 - 🔗 [Model on Hugging Face Hub](https://huggingface.co/onkolahmet/Qwen2-0.5B-Instruct-SQL-generator)
 - 🌐 [Live Demo on Hugging Face Spaces](https://huggingface.co/spaces/onkolahmet/text-to-sql-converter)

 > ⚠️ **Note:** The Hugging Face Spaces demo runs on a **free-tier 16 GB CPU environment**, which have limitations in responsiveness and output size.
-For more robust performance, I would recommended to run the model locally or on a more powerful backend.
+For more robust performance, I would recommend to run the model locally or on a more powerful backend.

 ### Running the Web Interface